sakan811/Fine-tuned-Performance-RNN-to-generate-classical-music/README.md

 # MSc Dissertation Project: Computer Generated Music

-This is my MSc dissertation project.

-This project was to improve Performance RNN to generate better classical music with a "human-like" quality.
+This project aimed to improve Performance RNN to generate better classical music with a "human-like" quality.

 A "human-like" quality is the qualities that we see in Human-Composed music, such as "a clear tonality", "a clear chord progression", and "a good sense of rhythm".